etingof/talks/devconf-outreachy/source/index.rst

   - Code reviews tend to be slow
   - Sometimes feedback can look harsh
   - Newcomers are prone to taking the feedback personally
-  - It takes time become a good community citizen
+  - It takes time to become egoless and a good community citizen

 ..
 Things to talk about ^ (dtantsur)